-We start by carrying out basic and simple tests, such as blending – which all jug blenders should be able to do – and move on to the more complex and trickier tasks, such as making mayonnaise or crushing ice.
+We start by carrying out basic and simple tests, such as blending smoothies and soup – which all jug blenders should be able to do – and move on to the more complex and trickier tasks, such as making pesto or crushing ice.

 But we don't just test how well they blend – we’re looking for blenders that are simple to assemble, easy to use and won’t prove a nightmare to clean.

 It sounds obvious, but every jug blender should be able to blend well.
 But not all of them do, so we ensure there’s no place for lumps to hide in our unique blending tests.